lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 >
 > When a _Strict-Transport-Security_ header is sent over an insecure HTTP connection the web browser ignores it because the connection is insecure, to begin with.

-In future requests, after the header has been set, the browser consults a _preload_ service, such as [that of Google's](https://hstspreload.org/), in order to determine whether the website has opted in for HSTS.
+In future requests, after the header has been set, the browser consults a _preload_ service, such as [that of Google's](https://hstspreload.org/), to determine whether the website has opted in for HSTS.

 ### The Risk

 The risk that may arise when not communicating over a secure HTTPS connection is that a malicious user can perform a Man-In-The-Middle (MITM) attack and down-grade future requests to the webserver to use an HTTP.
-Once an HTTP connection is established, a malicious attacker is able to see and read all the data that flows through.
+Once an HTTP connection is established, a malicious attacker can see and read all the data that flows through.

 > Interesting fact:
 > The [original HSTS draft](https://tools.ietf.org/html/rfc6797) was published in 2011 by Jeff Hodges from PayPal,